AFFORDABLE DIY HOME PROJECT | DO IT YOURSELF FURNITURE MAKEOVER | DIY CHALK/MINERAL PAINT | HOW TO REPURPOSE AN OLD HUTCH

 Shoutout to my son-in-law for the crouching photo bomb.

 Kacey knew exactly what she wanted to do with this piece, and we were able to complete it in an afternoon.
-The beauty of a true chalk paint is that it is safe to paint with while pregnant.
+The beauty of a high quality, true chalk/mineral paint is that it is safe to paint with while pregnant.
 This is NOT the case with the DIY "recipes!"
 That's why we always use BB Frösch Paint Transformer--it's all natural minerals that don't cause any toxic chemical reactions when added to paint.

 Here’s what was involved: